-Under the Credit Agreement, the Company is subject to certain financial covenants and must maintain a maximum Leverage Ratio of 3.0 and a minimum interest coverage ratio of 3.0, ("Interest Coverage Ratio"), defined under the Credit Agreement as Consolidated EBITDA divided by interest expense.
-The Company was in compliance with the financial covenants at December 31, 2015, as well as in all previous quarters.
+Under the Credit Agreement, the Company is subject to certain financial covenants and must maintain a maximum consolidated Leverage Ratio of 3.0 and a minimum interest coverage ratio of 3.0, which is defined in the Credit Agreement as Consolidated EBITDA (as defined in the Credit Agreement) divided by interest expense.
 The Credit Agreement also contains a number of covenants including limitations on asset sales, investments, indebtedness and liens.
+In connection with any permitted acquisition where the total consideration exceeds \$50 million, the Company may request that the maximum permitted consolidated Leverage Ratio increase from 3.0 to 3.5.
+Any such increase, if given effect, shall begin in the quarter in which such permitted acquisition is consummated and shall continue in effect for four consecutive fiscal quarters.